Progg: Opinions

 The progg movement took a clear stance against capitalism and commercialism, but it was by no means a homogeneous movement.

 The political opinions ranged from everything from anarchism and communism to less clearly pronounced general left-wing opinions.
 The relations with the governing Social Democratic Party were not that good, which can be exemplified by the song "Sosse" ("Social Democrat") by Gudibrallan.
-Few people in the movement were members of any political party, though the communist parties the Swedish communist party and Communist Party of Sweden started their own record companies which joined the movement.
+Few people in the movement were members of any political party, though the communist parties, the Communist Party of Sweden and 1967 Communist Party (KFML) started their own record companies which joined the movement.

-The United FNL groups were a strong movement in support of the National Front for the Liberation of Vietnam, and progg bands often played at their demonstrations.
-Progg bands also played at other big demonstrations at the time, such as the protest that managed to stop the cutting down of the elms in the park Kungsträdgården in Stockholm, and the protests to stop the tennis matches against tennis players from the Pinochet-ruled Chile in Båstad 1975.
+The United NLF Groups were a strong movement in support of the National Liberation Front of South Vietnam, and progg bands often played at their demonstrations.
+Progg bands also played at other big demonstrations at the time, such as the protest that stopped the cutting down of the elms in the park Kungsträdgården in Stockholm, and the protests to stop the tennis matches against tennis players from the Pinochet-ruled Chile in Båstad 1975.

 In 1977 the record company Silence moved their studio to the small village Koppom in the forests of the province of Värmland.